Life Flight (New Zealand)

 Life Flight, or Life Flight Trust, is a charitable trust providing an emergency air ambulance and rescue helicopter service that operates out of Wellington, New Zealand.
-Their services include the Wellington-based BK117 Westpac Rescue Helicopter, as well as two nationwide J32 Jetstream air ambulance planes that transport patients who are critically ill and in need of hospital transfer for specialist care.
+Their services include the Wellington-based H145 Westpac Rescue Helicopter, as well as five nationwide Beechcraft King Air 200C Air Ambulance planes that transport patients who are critically ill and in need of hospital transfer for specialist care.
 The majority of patients are from the central or lower North Island, or the upper South Island of New Zealand.

 History

 In 1975, Peter Button and Dr Russell Worth launched The Life Flight Trust, which by 2025 would go on to help over 40,000 New Zealanders.

 Equipment

 Westpac Rescue Helicopter

-The Westpac Rescue Helicopter is a BK117 emergency air rescue service which operates out of Wellington Hospital.
+The Westpac Rescue Helicopter is an H145 emergency air rescue service which operates out of Wellington Hospital.
 It is used primarily for search and rescue but may also be used for police and bomb squad operations, or in firefighting.
 The helicopter often rescues car accident victims, injured trampers stranded in the bush, or performs rescues in other areas which are a considerable distance from any nearby hospital.

 Life Flight is partially government funded.
 For each mission, $4000 NZD must be raised from the community.
 These donations are provided by individuals and companies across New Zealand.